 I was in High School when Stand by Me came out so I immediately connected with the main characters.
 It’s funny because it never occurred to me that the film was actually dealing with my dad’s generation, not mine.
 Is there really a difference between the 1950s and the 1980s?
 I don’t know, perhaps the best point the movie makes is that no matter the generation, young people face similar problems.

 Re-watching this film after nearly three decades made me a bit nostalgic.
-Now that I’m a middle-aged-man, I’m definitely looking at Stand by Me from the narrator’s perspective.
+Now that I’m an adult, I’m definitely looking at Stand by Me from the narrator’s perspective.
 That’s kind of weird because I’m not fully conscious of my aging.
 Watching this movie was like getting hit with a bucket of ice-cold water — it reminded me that so much time has passed since I was a teenager.
 And that’s precisely what the movie gets so right — Stand by Me does feel like someone’s recollections of his/her childhood.

 The kids are very good, but you can clearly see that Phoenix had the biggest potential.
 I was shocked when he died because I believed he was on his way of becoming one of the best actors of his generation.
 Kiefer Sutherland (The Lost Boys) plays the town’s meanie.
 John Cusack (Say Anything) appears briefly as Wheaton’s big brother.
 The cast also includes Jason Oliver (The Wizard), Bradley Gregg (A Nightmare on Elm Street 3: Dream Warriors), and Casey Siemaszko (Back to the Future).